UPS billing Changes: Audit Fee for Shipping Charge Corrections

 · Let’s say you just mailed out a shipment to a customer, and your package has missing or incorrect dimensions.
-After the dimensions have been correctly updated, this results in UPS adding additional surcharges (such as the Large Package Surcharge or the Additional Handling Service).
+After the package dimensions have been correctly updated, this results in UPS billing adding additional surcharges (such as the Large Package Surcharge or the Additional Handling Service).

 · If your package was given to UPS with the incorrect weight, which resulted in the package having to be reweighed or triggering a dimensional adjustment.